Amplitude Factorization in the Electroweak Standard Model

-The chiral nature of the electroweak interaction, and the relevance of spin correlations, require a further flow concept which we will introduce now: In analogy with performing resummation in color space using a spanning set of color flows, we will prove that the resummation evolution in Lorentz space can be described using ``chirality flows''.
-We thus build on the chirality-flow formalism \cite{Lifson:2020pai,Alnefjord:2020xqr,Lifson:2022ijv}, which allows the immediate translation of Feynman diagrams to spinor inner products.
+The chiral nature of the electroweak interaction, and the relevance of spin correlations, call for a flow concept which we will introduce now: In analogy with performing resummation in color space using a spanning set of color flows, we will prove that the resummation evolution in Lorentz space can be described using ``chirality flows''.
+We thus build on the chirality-flow formalism \cite{Lifson:2020pai,Alnefjord:2020xqr,Lifson:2022ijv,Boman:2023afu,Lifson:2023wow}, which allows the immediate translation of Feynman diagrams to spinor inner products.

 We therefore describe particles in terms of their chirality, and expect a decomposition of the full amplitude (with both left- and right helicity) to chirality to have been performed before the start of the evolution.
-To be precise we want to choose a basis for the amplitude vector written as a vector in our abstract formalism above, $\prod_i \bar{\Psi}_i |{\cal M}\rangle$, where $|{\cal M}\rangle$ is the amplitude without the external wave functions ({\it cf.} a color flow without assigned external colors) and we will work out the action of the factored diagrams using \eqref{eq:propcomplete}.
+To be precise we want to choose a basis for the amplitude vector written as a vector in our abstract formalism above, $\langle \langle \{i_1,...\},\{I_1,...\},\{\alpha,...\} |{\cal M}\rangle$, where $|{\cal M}\rangle$ is the amplitude without the external wave functions ({\it cf.} a color flow without assigned external colors) and we will work out the action of the factored diagrams using \eqref{eq:propcomplete}.
 In this way, we will gain full analytic control of the Lorentz structure.
-Denoting a left-chiral fermion with momentum $p_i$ with $|i]=\raisebox{-7 pt}{ }$ (or $[i|=\raisebox{-7 pt}{ }$ ) and a right-chiral fermion with $|j\rangle=\raisebox{-7 pt}{ }$ (or $\langle j|=\raisebox{-7 pt}{ }$ ) we want to consider the effect of (say) a photon exchange between two --- for now massless --- fermions.